 | Common use | Cameras, camcorders | Phones, drones, dashcams |

-The SD 7.0 specification (and its successors, SD 8.0 and SD 9.0) introduced SD Express, which replaces the legacy SD bus with PCI Express lanes and the NVMe protocol.
+The SD 7.0 specification introduced SD Express, which replaces the legacy SD bus with PCI Express lanes and the NVMe protocol.
 These are the same interfaces used in modern laptop and desktop SSDs.
-An SD Express card rated at SD 7.0 uses a single PCIe Gen 3 lane; SD 9.0 cards use PCIe Gen 4 with theoretical throughput up to 3,940 MB/s.
+SD 7.0 uses a single PCIe Gen 3 lane (up to 985 MB/s).
+SD 8.0 added PCIe Gen 4 x2 support for theoretical throughput up to 3,940 MB/s.
+The newer SD 9.0 specification focused on enterprise features (Fast Boot, TCG Storage encryption) rather than additional speed increases.

 From a recovery standpoint, an SD Express card is functionally a miniature NVMe SSD.
 The traditional SD pinout is retained for backward compatibility, but when operating in Express mode, the card communicates over PCIe.
 A dead SD Express card cannot be recovered using standard SD card readers or legacy chip-off workflows.
 Instead, recovery requires PCIe-capable hardware adapters, such as the PC-3000 Portable III with its PCIe interface module.
 The diagnostic and imaging process mirrors NVMe SSD recovery rather than traditional flash card recovery.